riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

      jr     t3
 ```

-For the compact code model, the third entry in the PLT has a stub that
+For the compact code model, the first entry in the PLT has a stub that
 calculates the absolute address of a function pointer in the GOT.
 It occupies three 16 byte entries: